-2. Methodology
+3. Methodology

 A framework for the assessment of the quantitative growth in academic publication is offered in section 3.
 The framework is based on a philosophical view, gained through a social-epistemological approach, on what scientific knowledge is and how it is produced.
+A study of development in scientific research requires to rely on a view about what scientific knowledge is and how it is produced.
+For such study requires to differentiate between good and bad instances of research.
+There are a variety of different sorts of practices under the guise of scientific research, not all of which can be (equally) taken as genuine scientific practices.
+For example, corrupt practices and misconducts, such as fabrication, falsification, guest/ghost/gift authorship, and citation rings, cannot be aptly considered scientific research.4 Therefore, we require to characterize genuine scientific practice.
+We need a framework within which to differentiate between genuine scientific work and corrupt worthless practices under the guise of scientific work.
+It is only within such a framework that we can properly evaluate development in scientific research, and see if quantitative rankings of scientific productions indicate a corresponding qualitative development in scientific research.

-There is a good reason to take such a view as a basis of our framework to evaluate scientific productions.
-Especially in the way it is presently widely conducted in the world, namely through peerreview processes, scientific research cannot be understand but as a social practice.
-So the only way to evaluate scientific research outputs is to see whether they satisfy the conditions a social practice should satisfy in order to result in scientific knowledge.
-Based on the framework thus provided, the rank of the scientific production of Iran-based researchers is analyzed.
-The global rank, global collaboration, self-citation and external citation of the documents produced in the year 2017 by Iran-based researchers are analyzed.
-All such data are taken from Scopus's Scimago Journal & Country Rank (SJR).
+Touching on some recent views in epistemology and philosophy of science, I suggest a framework of that kind, based on which I then will evaluate scientific outputs of Iran-based researchers.
+Within my proposed framework I analyze the global rank, global collaboration rate, self-citation and external citation rates of the documents produced by Iran-based researchers in the year 2017.
+All the relevant data are taken from Scopus's Scimago Journal & Country Rank (SJR).
 Scopus's coverage is greater than that of ISI Web of Knowledge.
 At the same time, unlike a fully open database as Google Scholar, Scopus is not unregulated but covers only peer-reviewed journals that satisfy some minimal conditions.
-For these reasons Scopus is chosen over ISI Web of Knowledge and Google Scholar.
+That is why Scopus is chosen over ISI Web of Knowledge and Google Scholar.

-3. A Framework for Evaluation and Policy-Making
+4. A Framework for Evaluation and Policy-Making